 Whoever said college would be the best time of your life didn’t lie.
 My college years were filled with a lot of fun experiences.
 There are not too many things I would change about it.
 Over the years, several people have suggested that I go back to school and get a Master’s Degree.
 Every time someone asks me that, I tell them quickly, no thanks.
 Some people are shocked when I tell them that, while others understand.
 I have my reasons why I’m not going back to school.
 Keep reading to find out why.

 I currently still have over $60,000 worth of student loan debt.
 Why on earth would I want to go back to school and make that amount higher?
 To me, that doesn’t make any sense.
 Most students that get higher level degrees have to take out more loans.
 There aren’t many grants or scholarships available for Graduate students.
-The two main options for paying for Grad school are federal Grad PLUS loans or private loans.
+The two main options for paying for Grad school are federal Grad PLUS loans or private student loans.
 Neither of those options works for me.
 These days I’m all about eliminating my debt, so I can't start paying more for college.
 I’m not trying to add more to it.